 Hello to you all.
 I teach 5th graders Math and Science.
-I started teaching in the fall of 2000.
-Both my parents were teachers.
-Being surrounded by their example is one of the reasons I became a teacher.
+I started teaching in 2000 and have been at the Arts Academy for over 15 years.
+Both my parents were teachers and their example is one of the reasons I became a teacher.
 The fundamental reason I teach, however, is because I enjoy working with children.
 Seeing their eyes light up in that aha moment and hearing the dialogue as students teach each other is why I believe teaching is such a privilege.

-In my classrooms I use inquiry based learning to help the children engage and become active learners.
-We also use growth mindset and encourage the students to overcome their fears and accept that making mistakes is a big part of learning.
-Expect no more than 2 homework assignments a week in math and only a few per term in science.
-Fifth graders should be spending no more than 50 minutes a night on homework for all their school homework assignments.
-In science we use a myriad of source materials and hands on lessons to teach a survey course.
+In science, we use a myriad of source materials and hands on lessons to teach a survey course.
 The topics covered in the year are matter - physical and chemical changes, magnetism, electricity, geology of Utah (erosion, weathering, earthquakes, and uplift), and inherited traits (with adaptations.)
 See digital book (5th Grade Science) listed in the files to your right.

 Below are some of the worksamples from my science and math classes.